 The United States Holocaust Memorial Museum is a must-see on your trip to Washington, DC.
 It is the United States' official memorial to the Holocaust.

-Entry is free but due to its popularity, tickets are required for entrance during the busy season (March-July) and you can read up on how to obtain those here.
+Entry is free but due to its popularity, tickets are required for entrance.
+Learn how to obtain these tickets.

 To better plan your visit, we recommend checking out our guide to the National Gallery of Art here.

 For other art museums, check out the ones in the Smithsonian section

 Across the street from the Law Enforcement Memorial is the National Building Museum, dedicated to the history and impact of architecture, engineering, landscape architecture, and design.

 It's best known for its Great Hall, which hosts a rotation of really cool exhibitions.

 To get there, take the Red Line on the Metro to Judiciary Square and it's right there!

 The museum is open Monday-Saturday 10 am - 5 pm and Sunday 11 am - 5 pm.